adamfowleruk/mljs/planning.md

   - Widgets: searchfacets - Split out listing/altering selected facets (as opposed to facet value list) in to own widget.
 E.g. to be used with chart/co-occurence pages with a facet list widget
   - Date time facet selection (column charts like markmail - allow vertical support (bar chart) too for better granularity)
   - DONE dynamic and static: Date time bucketing
-  - Shadow queries (MLJS' alternative mechanism)
+  - DEFERRED Shadow queries (MLJS' alternative mechanism)
-  - Simple/complex view of results (AppBuilder achieves this via state configuration in search options)
+  - DEFERRED Simple/complex view of results (AppBuilder achieves this via state configuration in search options)
  - IN PROGRESS NodeJS: Node.js tests for all functionality now in core MLJS
  - IN PROGRESS Widget: RDB2RDF in test app
   - Remove jQuery specific code